Homestead Exemption, Explained

-- Social Security numbers through a valid Social Security card or Medicare card
+- Social Security numbers (through a valid Social Security card or Medicare card)

 - Military identification card

-- Resident alien card if you're not a U.S. citizen
+- Resident alien card, if you're not a U.S. citizen

-- List of all other properties nationwide
+- List of all other owned properties nationwide

-- VA Letter showing percentage of combat-related disability
+- VA letter proving combat-related disability

 The Bottom Line